Alluxio/alluxio/docs/en/contributor/Contributor-Getting-Started.md

 ## Submit Your Feature

-If you have a brilliant idea about a new Alluxio feature, we highly encourage you to implement it and contribute to Alluxio repository.
+If you have a brilliant idea about a new Alluxio feature, we highly encourage you to implement it and contribute to the Alluxio repository.

 1. Create a Github issue in [Alluxio repository](https://github.com/Alluxio/alluxio/issues) regarding your feature.
-1. Attach a feature design document following the [template]({{ '/templates/design-doc-template.docx' | relativize_url }})
+1. Attach a feature design document following the [template]({{ '/templates/Design-Document-Template.md' | relativize_url }})
 in your Github issue.
 The design document should follow the template and provide information regarding each section.
 We recommend using a public Google doc for more efficient collaboration and discussions.
 1. Tag your issue `type-feature`.
 Alluxio members periodically check all open issues and will allocate reviewers to the design document.
 1. The reviewers (assignees on the corresponding Github issue) will review the feature design document and provide feedback or questions.
-There can be technical discussions with or among the reviewers, or other active Alluxio community members.
 Feel free to raise questions and seek help from the reviewers and community members, if you are uncertain about specific design decisions.
-We highly recommend listing options for the feature and corresponding pros and cons.
+Please also list options for the feature and corresponding pros and cons.
 1. After a few iterations on the design document, reviewers will give an **LGTM** to the design document.
 And this feature can move on to the implementation phase.
 1. Fork Alluxio repository, implement your feature and create a pull request, as you have mastered in the previous section.
 Please also link to the issue and design document in your pull request.
 1. After your pull request is reviewed and merged, you have contributed your feature to Alluxio.
 Cheers!
-1. You may also need to add documentation on your feature to [Alluxio documentations](https://docs.alluxio.io/).
+1. You should also add documentation on your feature to [Alluxio documentations](https://docs.alluxio.io/).

 ## Next Steps